PakkuDon/pakkudon.github.io/README.md

 Run `npm run deploy` to deploy the latest changes to Github Pages.

 ## Project history
 This site was once written in Angular 1 because that was the first frontend framework I had learnt.
-It has since been migrated away to plain JavaScript with Handlebars templates.
+It has since been migrated away to plain JavaScript with Handlebars templates, then migrated again to EJS.

 I felt like a framework may be overkill for what this is doing.
 Maybe that'll change one day :D